- Work With USAID

 The U.S. Agency for International Development (USAID) is responsible for administering the United States Government's economic and humanitarian foreign assistance program.
 The Office of the General Counsel, which provides legal advice and guidance for all of the agency's operations worldwide, has legal internship positions for J.D. candidates who have completed at least one year of law school and, occasionally, for students seeking law degrees subsequent to receiving their J.D.

-USAID is currently accepting applications for internships in the summer and fall of 2014 and the spring of 2015.
+USAID is currently accepting applications for internships in the fall of 2014 and the spring of 2015

 Legal interns work with the Assistant General Counsel and his or her staff lawyers in one or more of the following divisions of the General Counsel's Office: Acquisition and Assistance; Africa; Asia/Middle East; Democracy, Conflict and Humanitarian Assistance; Economic Growth, Education and Environment; Ethics and Administration; Europe and Eurasia; Global Health; Latin America and the Caribbean; Legislation and Policy; and Litigation and Enforcement.